Vince Chong: Percayalah Sayang

-High School Musical 2

-Chong has accepted offer to sing Malaysian version of You Are the Music in Me (from Disney's High School Musical 2) and Bahasa Melayu version entitled Kau Muzik Di Hatiku alongside another fellow Malaysian talented singer Jaclyn Victor.
-For the music video, the team production had decided to choose Putrajaya, Malaysia as the filming locations.
-Chong and Victor had participated for nationwide mall tour followed for fans of the High School Musical franchise.
-The video of their version of the song is now on the Special Edition DVD of High School Musical 2 (2008).
+Chong sang the Malaysian version of You Are the Music in Me (from Disney's High School Musical 2) and Bahasa Melayu version entitled "Kau Muzik Di Hatiku" alongside fellow Malaysian singer Jaclyn Victor, with the music video filmed in Putrajaya.
+Chong and Victor ran a nationwide mall tour followed for fans of the High School Musical franchise.
+The video of their version of the song was released on the Special Edition DVD of High School Musical 2 (2008).

-The collaboration between Chong and Victor are highly anticipated by both fans and after the success of You Are Music and Me collaboration, Chong and Victor still loves to do a duet performance together in private shows and television broadcast.

-Frogway 2007: The Musical Theatre
+Frogway 2007

-Chong had been given an offer to act as Eddy The Singing Frog after he successfully undergo Frogway 2007 casting.
+Chong was cast as Eddy The Singing Frog for Frogway 2007.
 Frogway was first performed on 30 July 1980, with a cast that included S. Jayasankaran as Eddy, and Indi Nadarajah.
-Frogway is the very first made-in-Malaysia musical, produced and directed by unknowns in theatre.
-Frogway 2007 is directed by Harith Iskander, one of Malaysia's best comedians.
-For Frogway 2007, the cast's list are Chong, Ash Nair, Harith Iskander, Elaine Daly, Chelsia Ng, Ina Febregas, Marielle Febregas and Thor Kah Hoong.
+Frogway was the first made-in-Malaysia musical.
+Frogway 2007 was directed by comedian Harith Iskander.
+The cast also included Ash Nair, Harith Iskander, Elaine Daly, Chelsia Ng, Ina Febregas, Marielle Febregas and Thor Kah Hoong.

-The show's begin at 23 August to 2 September 2007 at Actor Studio Bangsar.
-Chong recently confess to his fans and friends that acting in Musical Theatre is very challenging but good for his voice control as he had keep training for a few months just to make sure he will be fit physically and flawless voice control.
+The show was performed 23 August to 2 September 2007 at Actor Studio Bangsar.
+Chong stated that acting in musical theatre was very challenging but good for his voice control, as he trained for a few months just to make sure he would be fit physically.

-Future Project

-Recently Chong is involved in composing commercial jingles for Rakan Muda which is now aired as a Malaysian local television advertisement.
-He is now focusing on television production and also starting his personal company InVinceAble Tunes.
-He recently admitted to local entertainment magazines that he had experienced back pain since last July and he's now working hard to regain his fitness.
+Chong was involved in composing commercial jingles for Rakan Muda, which were aired as a Malaysian local television advertisement.
+He then focused on television production and started his personal company, InVinceAble Tunes.
+He admitted to local entertainment magazines that he had experienced back pain since last July and was working hard to regain his fitness.

-Although he is now more involved in television production, Chong has expressed his desire to produce a Mandarin-language album one day, not only to penetrate the Chinese-speaking market but also to fulfill his late grandfather's wish to see his grandson sing in his mother tongue.
+Chong has expressed his desire to produce a Mandarin-language album one day, not only to penetrate the Chinese-speaking market but also to fulfill his late grandfather's wish to see his grandson sing in his mother tongue.